Sword found of Ramses II, pharaoh to Moses

 This exciting find was made in Hosh Issa, located in Beheira Governorate, a region in northern Egypt.
 The Egyptian Ministry of Tourism and Antiquities announced this discovery in a press release on September 4.

-The bronze sword is engraved with the name Ramses II, in honor of the famous pharaoh who extended Egypt’s dominions in the 13th Century BC.
-Ramses II – also called Ramses the Great – is believed to be the pharaoh who faced off with Moses in the liberation of the Hebrews in the Exodus.
+The bronze sword is engraved with the name Ramses II, in honor of the famous pharaoh who extended Egypt’s dominion in the 13th Century BC.
+Ramses II – also called Ramses the Great – is believed to be the pharaoh who faced off with Moses in the liberation of the Hebrews during the Exodus.

 Ramses II statue in British museum

-The sword was probably more ceremonial than actually a weapon of war, says Oxford University Egyptologist Elizabeth Frood in the Washington Post.
+The sword may have been more ceremonial than a weapon of war, says Oxford University Egyptologist Elizabeth Frood in the Washington Post.

 It was a “marker of status and prestige (for) someone of relatively high rank,” Frood adds.
 “It’s a very striking and a truly remarkable find.”